ACCBDD/gaias-riddle-2/README.md

 ## Installing

-Download a release from the right side, under 'Releases', and import to the launcher of your choice.
+Download a release from the right side under 'Releases' and import to the launcher of your choice.